ccswbs/gus-backstopjs/README.md

 - Install [BackstopJS](https://github.com/garris/BackstopJS)
 - Run `npm ci`
 - Run `backstop init` after installing BackstopJS
+- Add the following environment variables:
+  - `BACKSTOPJS_URL`: This is the URL you are testing
+  - `BACKSTOPJS_REF`: This is the URL showing how things *should* appear.
+It will be used to generate your reference screenshots before running visual regression tests.

+# Run our generic visual regression test
+1. To set up your initial reference screenshots, run `backstop test --config=./backstopConfig.js`
+1. If the reference screenshots look good, run `backstop approve --config=./backstopConfig.js`
+1. To run a visual regression test, run `backstop test --config=./backstopConfig.js`

+**Tip:** If you want to skip the approval process, you can just run `backstop reference --config=./backstopConfig.js --scenario=testScenario` instead of running `test` then `approve`

-# Run tests on a single scenario
+# Test a specific scenario (e.g., just the header)

+## Choose your scenario
+1. Navigate to `config/scenarios`
-1. Choose a scenario to test (e.g., `default`).
-See all files in `config/scenarios` for a full list of scenario configurations.
+1. Choose a scenario to test.

-## Create your initial reference screenshots
+1. Going forward, when we refer to `testScenario`, this should correspond with the name of a file in `config/scenarios`, only without the .js on the end.

-1. Run `backstop test --config=./backstopConfig.js --scenario=testScenario`.
-Replace `testScenario` with the name of your test scenario (e.g., `default`).
+## Run a test using your specific scenario

-## Approve your reference screenshots

-1. Run `backstop approve --config=./backstopConfig.js --scenario=testScenario`
+1. To generate reference screenshots, run `backstop reference --config=./backstopConfig.js  --scenario=testScenario`
-1. Going forward, all tests will be compared against these reference screenshots

-## Run tests

-1. When you make changes to your deployment, run `backstop test --config=./backstopConfig.js --scenario=testScenario` to test the deployment against your approved reference screenshots.
+1. To run a visual regression test against those screenshots, run `backstop test --config=./backstopConfig.js  --scenario=testScenario`

 # Create new scenarios to test

-If you create a new feature, consider creating a config file that helps you test that feature, using specific URLs and focusing on the elements on the page that you want to visually test.
+If you need to test something specific (e.g., the header web-component), consider creating a config file that helps you specifically test that component, using specific URLs and focusing on the specific elements on the page that you want to visually test.

 1. Create a copy of sample-config.js.
-2. Name the file using a unique name for the scenario.
+1. Name the file using a unique name for the scenario.
-3. Fill in the live URL, test URL, and paths to test.
+1. Fill in the paths to test.
-4. (Optional) Update any BackstopJS settings (e.g. you can remove dynamic site elements using removeSelectors or hideSelectors.)
+1. (Optional) Update any BackstopJS settings (e.g. you can remove dynamic site elements using removeSelectors or hideSelectors.)
+1. Test your configuration file by running `backstop reference --config=./backstopConfig.js  --scenario=testScenario` and `backstop test --config=./backstopConfig.js  --scenario=testScenario`
+1. If all works as expected, commit your configuration file to the repository.